 With an ongoing housing crisis in the community and beyond, it’s perhaps not surprising that finding people places to live is often key to helping them escape domestic violence, Downs said.
 The agency’s grant funding requires clients to have a longer-term plan in place to receive help for housing, which can be a challenge when the options are few, she said.

-In the first eight months of the year, CADA provided client consultations to 11 people and legal advocacy to 10 clients.
+In August, CADA provided client consultations to 11 people and legal advocacy to 10 clients.
 The work can include helping clients obtain protection orders and assisting with other court-related preparations.

 In fact, Downs explained that much of what advocates do is to help people navigate services from myriad agencies, from counseling services to the county housing program to Navy services and beyond.